 This is a guest post from Wendy Maes of World Wide Wendy, in collaboration with Geoff and Katie.
 Wendy recently took a 3-day road trip through Catalonia, stopping in Blanes, Figueres, Besalú, Castellfollit de la Roca, Montserrat, and Poblet Monastery.
 We (Geoff & Katie) have added to the itinerary with some of our favorite stops in the region, creating an additional 5-day road trip from Barcelona.
 Either itinerary can be followed end-to-end, or can be picked apart to work for you.

 Disclosure: This Costa Brava Road Trip travel guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 I am lucky enough to have a friend living in Barcelona, and visit often.
 But after many visits to the capital of Catalonia, on my last trip we decided to plan a Catalonia and Costa Brava road trip to see what else one of Spain’s most interesting regions has to offer.
 What we found was a beautiful region with historical towns, monasteries, botanical gardens, and more.